 LinkedIn is popular with career-focused professionals, consultants and business owners.

 LinkedIn is a popular social network for business people wanting to build their professional network.
-While it’s not as large as Facebook, there are nonetheless around 4 million LinkedIn users in Australia.
+While it’s not quite as large as Facebook, there are nonetheless around 10 million LinkedIn users in Australia, all looking for dedicated business interactions.
 LinkedIn is a way to build your professional brand, as well as to connect with other business people and professionals.
 The channel is populated with thought leaders and decision makers and can be a happy hunting ground for developing relationships that convert to transactions with people who share your values and need your skills.

 Importantly, LinkedIn is a key recruiting tool and a place to look for staff when it is time to grow your business.
 As a professional with a business, it pays to have a personal profile on LinkedIn which links back to your website, and also to have a business page which showcases what you do and for whom.